Skip to main content

 2. Click it to open the error panel.

-3. You will see a list of all errors.
+3. Review the list of detected errors.

-4. Select all the bugs you want fixed.
+4. Select the bugs you want fixed.

 Screenshot to Chat